jacobobryant/platypub/README.md

 after running `./task install-tailwind` above, you could do `sudo cp bin/tailwindcss /usr/local/bin/`.

-Then add credentials for Netlify, S3, and Mailgun to your config.
+Then add credentials for Netlify, S3, Mailgun, and Recaptcha to your config.
 See the comments in `config.edn`.

 Finally, run `./task dev` to start the application